 - Join the American Occupational Therapy Association, which includes more than 35,000 OT students and professionals.

 Graduate programs vary in length, with most taking two to three years.
-At Elmhurst College, you can complete the Master of Occupational Therapy in two years, in a hybrid format of online and on-campus classes.
+At Elmhurst University, you can complete the Master of Occupational Therapy in two years, in a hybrid format of online and on-campus classes.

 How Much Do Occupational Therapists Make?